tpwres/teczki-polskiego-wrestlingu/content/w/rob-scaffold.md

 #### Backyard era

 Rob Scaffold was one of the original wrestlers who joined [PpW Ewenement](@/o/ppw.md) in their backyard era.
-His first registered apperance took place during [PpW Ropeless](@/e/ppw/2015-05-01-ppw-ropeless.md) in May 2015.
+His first registered appearance took place during [PpW Ropeless](@/e/ppw/2015-05-01-ppw-ropeless.md) in May 2015.
 During his early years he was known as Rob Hardy - a persona greatly inspired by Jeff Hardy.
 From October 2015 he made most of his official apperances as Rob Scaffold, but he also performed as a masked persona, Automatico, when he won the PpW Light Heavyweight Championship.
-He also won the PpW Tag Team Championship while teaming with Black Orion - an alter ego of [Johnny Blade](@/w/johnny-blade.md) - as "2 Chamy" (roughly _2 Jerks_).
+He also won the PpW Tag Team Championship while teaming with Black Orion, an alter ego of [Johnny Blade](@/w/johnny-blade.md) - as "2 Chamy" (roughly _2 Jerks_).

 #### Professional PpW Era